YeeChuen/RAG_model_project/README.md

 5. ```ollama run llama2```
 6. ```ollama pull llama2```
 7. Create a free account on Pinecone, https://app.pinecone.io/
-8. Create an index in your Pinecone account
+8. Create an index in your Pinecone account (TODO: use the index db made)
 9. Add the you Pinecone API key to this project.
-(TODO: how to add?)
+(TODO: how to with GUI?)

 ### Usage